Oberheim OB-X8 Analog Polyphonic Synthesizer

 Tom Oberheim had lost the ownership of his trademarks since 1985

-the Oberheim company had fallen on hard times.
-The trademarks
+after the Oberheim company had fallen on hard times.

-changed hands, winding up with Gibson Guitars under the tyranny of

-technohick Henry Juszkiewicz.
-Henry J was notorious for

-product that was successful (hence the term "technohick").
 The

+trademarks had changed hands, winding up with Gibson Guitars under

+the tyranny of CEO technohick Henry Juszkiewicz.
+Henry J was

+successful (hence the term "technohick").
+The Oberheim OBMx

-Oberheim OBMx suffered a difficult birth and short life thanks to
+suffered a difficult birth and short life thanks to Henry J's

-J's vindictive disposition (a sad saga reserved for another
+vindictive disposition (a sad saga reserved for another time).

-time).
-Eventually Henry J was ousted from Gibson
+Eventually Henry J was ousted from Gibson Guitars.
+Tom

 reissues of his famous SEM modules and Two Voice synthesizers, and